Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 The expedition uses teahouses during lower altitude trekking sections and fully supported camping during high altitude phases and the Amphu Laptcha crossing.

-Meals are designed to be high calorie, hygienic, and altitude appropriate, supporting energy levels and recovery.
+Meals are designed to be high calorie, hygienic, and appropriate for altitude, helping maintain energy levels and recovery throughout the journey.

 Environmental Responsibility and Ethical Climbing

-This expedition follows Leave No Trace principles, proper waste management, and fair porter treatment.
-Camps are dismantled fully, and all non biodegradable waste is carried out.
+This expedition follows Leave No Trace principles, responsible waste management, and fair porter treatment.
+All camps are dismantled fully, and non biodegradable waste is carried out.

-Ethical climbing practices are increasingly important for long term access and environmental protection in Nepal’s high mountains.
+Ethical climbing practices are increasingly important for preserving long term access and protecting Nepal’s fragile mountain environments.

 This route is ideal for: